built-fast/lcars/README.md

-  util:paste          Pastes the contents of the clipboard util:path           Prints your current PATH util:retry          Retries a command
+  util:paste          Pastes the contents of the clipboard util:path           Prints your current PATH util:retry          Retries a command util:screenshot     Saves a screenshot to the specified path

 See `lcars help <command>' for information on a specific command.